sweet and delicious fruit are so easy to grow in home gardens!

 Be sure to water well the first year of planting to establish a strong root system.
 Once established, they can tolerate a dry spell or two.

-These plants and trees do not ship bare root.
+These plants and trees do not ship bare roots.
 They are rooted in a container with soil.
 The best time to plant a fig tree is in early spring so it has the whole growing season to develop its root system.

 You can even plant this fig tree in a container if you live in an area with cold, harsh winters.
 Just bring inside during the winter months!